XRPLF/xrpl-dev-portal/content/rippled-api-methods/feature.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing **a map of amendments** as a JSON object.
+The response follows the [standard format][], with a successful result containing **a map of amendments** as a JSON object.
 The keys of the object are amendment IDs.
 The values for each key are _amendment objects_ that describe the status of the amendment with that ID.
 If the request specified a `feature`, the map contains only the requested amendment object, after applying any changes from the request.
 Each amendment object has the following fields:

 | `Field`     | Type    | Description                                          |
 |:------------|:--------|:-----------------------------------------------------|